BlessingEmah/BlessingEmah/README.md

 ### Hi there 👋

 I am Blessing Emah.
-I m a frontend developer and a Blockchain Developer.
-- 👯 I’m looking to collaborate on Blockchain projects
+I m a frontend Blockchain Developer and i am open to collaborating  on Blockchain projects.

 &nbsp;